First inversion with CHIMERE#

 err: 0.1

-The emissions of S1 will be inverted at the pixel’s resolution with variances set at 10% of the prior flux value in each pixel; no correlations are used.
+S1 emissions will be inverted at pixel resolution, with variances set to 10% of the prior flux value per pixel and no spatial or temporal correlations.

-Many possibilities are easily accessible for the resolutions (horizontal, vertical and temporal), the correlations (through time and space) and the specification of error values: see the control vector related arguments in the data vector for full descriptions, as well as the examplesXX link?XX.
+Many options are available for controlling the resolution (horizontal, vertical, temporal), the error correlations (in space and time), and the error specification.
+See the control vector arguments in the data vector documentation for full descriptions and examples.

 Warning

-Before running the inversion, it is recommended to run a test of the adjoint (and, if relevant, of the TL) with the configuration chosen for the inversion.
+Before running the inversion, test the adjoint (and, if relevant, the tangent-linear) using the configuration chosen for the inversion.

 Examples of codes for post-processing the results of an inversion are provided in various projects such as VERIFY.